flywheel-jp/mouseion/docs/presentation/slide.md

 # Agenda

 1. What it is
-2. Motivation and Philosophy
+2. Motivation
+3. Philosophy
-3. Architecture
+4. Architecture
-4. Publishing Documents
+5. Publishing Documents
-5. Tools
+6. Tools

 ---